1- Pick up and Delivery Questions

 - Second, calculate the depth, in inches, to be covered, then convert inches to feet.
 For example, a 6" fill depth equals 0.5 feet (6 divided by 12).

-- Third, calculate the cubic feet by multiplying the length, in feet, by the width, in feet, by the depth, in feet.
+- Third, calculate the cubic feet by multiplying the area, in feet, that you calculated in step one by the depth, in feet, calculated in step two.
 For example, a rectangle 12' wide x 14' long at 6" deep (or 0.5 feet) equals 84 cubic feet (12 multiplied by 14 multiplied by 0.5).

 - Save some work, use our online calculators!

 Remember to account for settling.
-For example 1/3 of the amount of topsoil will settle.
+For example 1/3 of the amount will settle.